canonical/snapcraft/docs/pre-built-apps.rst

 .. code:: yaml

-   name: yt-dlp
+   name: geekbench4
-   summary: A fork of youtube-dl with additional features and patches
+   version: 4.2.0
+   summary: Cross-Platform Benchmark
    description: |
-         Download and play videos on your local system.
-Runs from the command line and with all the features and patches of youtube-dlc in addition to the latest youtube-dl.
-   version: git
+     Geekbench 4 measures your system's power and tells you whether your computer is ready to roar.
+How strong is your mobile device or desktop computer?
+     How will it perform when push comes to crunch?
+     These are the questions that Geekbench can answer.

 The ``name`` must be unique in the Snap Store.
 Valid snap names consist of lower-case alphanumeric characters and hyphens.
 They cannot be all numbers and they also cannot start or end with a hyphen.

-By specifying ``git`` for the version, the current git tag or commit will be used as the version string.
-Versions carry no semantic meaning in snaps.
+By value used for the ``version`` is the version number of the released software.

 The ``summary`` cannot exceed 79 characters.
 You can use a chevron '>' in the ``description`` key to declare a multi-line description.